rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/gitlab_subgroups_file_read.md

 ### DEPTH

-Depth for Path Traversal (also groups creation), 11 seems pretty safe but it may work with less.
-Defaults to `11`
+Depth for path traversal (also groups creation).
+11 seems pretty safe but it may work with less.
+Defaults to `11`.

 ### FILE